Pre-Trial Detention Procedure and Advice

 How to Behave Correctly During a Pre-Trial Detention

-If you are arrested and remanded in custody, you should not make a statement under any circumstances.
-Such a statement can have considerable adverse consequences in the further course of the proceedings.
+If you are arrested and remanded in custody in Germany, you should not make a statement under any circumstances.
+Such a statement can have considerable negative consequences in the further course of the proceedings.

-If you make a statement that other parties can use to your disadvantage, this mistake is difficult to correct later in the proceedings, even by an experienced lawyer.
-The Code of Criminal Procedure provides for the possibility of making a statement on the matter until the final hearing, so nothing should be rushed at this early stage.
+If you make a statement that can be used against you, it will be difficult to correct this mistake later in the proceedings, even by an experienced lawyer.
+The German Code of Criminal Procedure provides for the possibility of being able to comment on the case until the final hearing, so nothing should be rushed at this early stage.
+Furthermore, exercising your right to remain silent, which is enshrined in Section 136 StPO, must not be interpreted negatively.
+This is another reason why you have nothing to lose if you refuse to make a statement.
+Limit your statement to your personal details.

 2. Contact a Criminal Defence Lawyer

-It is often sufficient to clarify to the magistrate that the accused is willing to cooperate to avert pre-trial detention.
-Your chances of credibly conveying this are best with the help and support of an expert lawyer.
-Our lawyers for criminal law will be happy to advise you in these matters and represent you in the best possible way.
+To avert pre-trial detention, it is often sufficient for the accused’s willingness to cooperate to be made clear to the magistrate.
+Your chances of credibly communicating this are best with the help and support of an expert lawyer.
+Our lawyers specialising in German criminal law will be happy to advise you in these matters and represent you in the best possible way.

 An Overview: Frequently Asked Questions about Pre-Trial Detention in Germany